Do you love Christmas as much as I do? Do you love to decorate your home every year again and again?

 – 1 piece of fabric 16″x 9″ for the back

-To make this process easier, you can download our Christmas stocking template.
+Here you can download the Christmas stocking template:

 Sewing the hexie Christmas stocking:

 1. Print the stocking template and glue the two pages together and cut out the template.